Takeshi's Challenge: Development and release

 The game's plot, where a despondent salaryman seeks to find a hidden treasure on an island, is introduced as having been created by Kitano while he was drunk at a bar.
 Kitano, however, explained that the plot was solely the result of an hour-long talk at a café near his production company.

 The game's basis of being able to exert violence on all characters is similar to that of the Grand Theft Auto series, but many of Kitano's ideas were rejected either because of the limitations of the Famicom, or because the content was not suitable for young children.
 Two more games bearing Kitano's name were developed after Takeshi no Chōsenjō (Takeshi no Sengoku Fūunji and Family Trainer Totsugeki!
 Fūun Takeshijō), but Kitano himself was not involved in the development of either of these later games.
-Though Kitano was involved in a scandal concerning the Japanese gossip magazine Friday (see :ja:フライデー襲撃事件) on December 9, 1986, a day before the game's release, Takeshi no Chōsenjō was released as scheduled the following day.
+Though Kitano was involved in a scandal concerning the Japanese gossip magazine Friday (see 1986 Friday magazine attack) on December 9, 1986, a day before the game's release, Takeshi no Chōsenjō was released as scheduled the following day.
 Two television commercials were created to advertise the game; one where Kitano is singing karaoke while playing the game, and another where he yells "Come out!" into the microphone on the Famicom's second controller to pull up a treasure map on the game screen.
 Both commercials are hints for completing the game.
 According to a Taito source, 800,000 copies were sold.

 The game was rereleased on the Wii Virtual Console on March 31, 2009.
 The iOS and Android version titled Chōsenjō From Beat Takeshi (挑戦状 From Beat Takeshi) was released in Japan on August 15, 2017.
 This version includes widescreen support, a new stage taking place in America and new background music by Taito's sound team Zuntata.